Jessewcs/Project/README.md

         except ValueError:
             print("Error: Please try again!")
 ```
-The function, get_sku() prompts the user for two inputs, an item name and a 6 digit unique identifier for that item, only allowing the user to enter alphanumeric inputs.
+The function, get_sku() prompts the user for two inputs, an item name and a 6 digit unique identifier for that item, only allowing the user to enter alphanumeric inputs to follow the desired unique stock keeping unit format.
 It combines the two inputs with a hyphen to construct an SKU in the format 'ItemName-UniqueIdentifier'.

 ```python
 def get_sku_quantity():